htcondor/htcondor/docs/getting-htcondor/index.rst

   Ubuntu 18.04 and 20.04.
 * :ref:`Mac OS X <user_install_macosx>`

-[a link to or exceedingly brief summary of the missing features]
+[FIXME] (a link to or exceedingly brief summary of the missing features)

 .. rubric:: Docker Images